pedroCX486/ngx-dumblog/README.md

 # ngx-Dumblog

 The new version of [Dumblog](https://github.com/pedroCX486/dumblog), now fully written in Angular!
 This version brings a fresh new code to the table.
-I always thought that the idea of having a local editor was neat, but not really usable for Linux/Mac users (especially me, that have an Linux machine too).
+I always thought that the idea of having a local editor was neat, but not really usable for Linux/Mac users (especially me, that own an Linux machine too).
 So now you have an full-fledged editor online (just for editing, it can't save the files to your repo), customization on the configs.json and a few things more.

+## Customizations

+On the configs.json file you'll find options to customize your blog title, avatar, bio, social networks (leave the fields empty, don't delete them if you don't want them showing up!), ability to enable Disqus (check the Disqus.js file for more instructions) and ability to select how many posts show the home page load at once.

 ## Pre-built version